 No one wants to fail financially, yet many of us do just that.
-Retire at 62 to live the life of our dreams?
+Retire at 62 to live the life of our dreams.
 The golden years often aren’t so golden.
 The misuse credit often sabotages people’s finances and dooms them to financial calamity.

 Many people procrastinate and stumble their way to financial ineptitude.

 Taxes confuse us so we ignore them and then grumble because we pay too much.
-We’re afraid there won’t be enough money to retire so we ignore the problem – maybe in the futile hope that it will go away.
+We’re afraid there won’t be enough money to retire so we ignore the problem – may be in the futile hope that it will go away.
 We make poor investment decisions throughout our lives.
 I could go on and on with examples of how our decisions kill our financial dreams.

 Chartered Professional Accountant Mark Goodfield has written an excellent book called Let’s Get Blunt About Your Financial Affairs.
 I’ve read dozens of financial books and some are about as dull as a protracted federal election campaign.
 I appreciate books that are useful, well written and interesting.
 Let’s Get Blunt About Your Financial Affairs is all of those as well as being funny and sarcastic.

 This may not be the best beginners’ book.
-If you haven’t already done so, start with something like David Chilton’s The Wealthy Barber or The Money Coach by Dr. Riley Moynes, my personal favourite.
+If you haven’t already done so, start with something like David Chilton’s The Wealthy Barber or The Money Coach by Dr. Riley Moynes, my personal favorite.